 Featuring the same basic structure and construction as a solarium or four-season room, an attached greenhouse structure offers light, heat, and humidity levels that are ideal for plants to flourish.

 A more economical solution to getting a sunroom

 A screened porch has walls constructed with mesh rather than glass, which offers the benefit of fresh air without the detriment of insects.
-Like a sunroom, it’s only habitable during milder weather.
+Like a sunroom, it’s only fit to live in during milder weather.

 Consider the direction of the sun while planning

 Deciding on the best location for your room is the first critical step when planning a glass or screen addition.
-In Canada, a southern exposure is best because it will receive the most light each day.
-But depending on how far south you live, a southern exposure may require additional cooling, which can be costly.
+In Canada, a southern exposure is best because it will receive the most light every day.
+But depending on how far south you live, a southern exposure may require additional cooling, which may be costly.

 Eastern exposure will ease cooling needs by providing sun in the morning and shade the rest of the day, but isn’t the best on the colder days or for after work enjoyment.

 Choose the right materials

 Understanding a sunroom’s components will help you achieve the room you want at the right price.

-Vinyl is the most popular material for the supports.
-It costs the least, requires minimal upkeep, and offers the best in overall strength and insulation.
-It is available mainly in white.
-Most vinyl supports are “multiwalled,” meaning they have an internal reinforcement of either aluminium or galvanized steel (i.e. they are “multiwalled”).
+Vinyl is the most popular material as it costs the least, requires minimal upkeep, and offers the best overall strength and insulation.
+It’s mainly available in white – leaving those wanting colour with minimal choice.
+Also, most vinyl supports have an internal reinforcement of either aluminum or galvanized steel (i.e. they are “multiwalled”).

-Aluminum is not as good an insulator as vinyl and is also usually more expensive.
-However, many rooms that use vinyl-coated vertical supports for aesthetics or added insulation have aluminium as the roof structure for added strength.
+Aluminum doesn’t insulate as well as vinyl and is usually more expensive.
+However, many rooms that use vinyl-coated vertical supports for aesthetics or added insulation use aluminium for the roof structure for added strength.

 Make sure your porch is watertight